Calibration-free single-frame super-resolution fluorescence microscopy: Conclusion

 Furthermore, we quantified the super-resolving ability of the CFCNN, achieving up to sevenfold enhancement relative to the standard Rayleigh limit.
-In our experiment with terrylene, with an emission wavelength of $580$~nm, this corresponds to resolving fluorophores separated by $35$~nm using a single camera frame with exposure time of 150~ms. The single-frame operation reduces measurement times down to tens of milliseconds, allowing real-time super-resolution imaging of dynamic and live samples that would be inaccessible by slower multi-frame techniques, and phototoxic specimens.
+In our experiment with terrylene, with an emission wavelength of $580$~nm, this corresponds to resolving fluorophores separated by $35$~nm using a single camera frame with an exposure time of 150~ms. The single-frame operation reduces measurement times to dozens of milliseconds, allowing real-time super-resolution imaging of dynamic and live samples that would be inaccessible with slower multi-frame techniques, and photosensitive specimens.
 Moreover, it relaxes the sparsity condition of blinking emitters, significantly broadening its applicability to a wider range of fluorescent markers.
 When combined with SMLM approaches, our CFCNN could notably shorten the overall acquisition time by substantially reducing the number of frames, while simultaneously improving accuracy.
+We also showed that the CFCNN remains robust against moderate optical aberrations, despite being trained exclusively on ideal PSF shapes, highlighting the strong generalizability of the method.

 The presented work demonstrates the potential of a calibration-free deep learning approach for rapid super-resolution fluorescence microscopy.
-Future improvements, such as incorporating additional upsampling layers for greater image magnification, introducing residual connections for enhancing the propagation of information \cite{Kaiming}, and using deeper network architectures, could further enhance the versatility and performance of our approach.
-With these further advancements, we envision our network becoming a completely universal tool for high-precision microscopy, broadly applicable across numerous domains ranging from biomedical imaging to material sciences.
+Future improvements, such as incorporating additional upsampling layers for even higher resolution, introducing residual connections for enhancing the propagation of information \cite{Kaiming}, and using deeper network architectures, could further enhance the versatility and performance of our approach.
+With these advancements, we envision our network becoming a completely universal tool for high-precision microscopy, broadly applicable across numerous domains ranging from biomedical imaging to material sciences.